Visa Information about Nepal.

 90 Days – 125 USD

-Time Nepal is 5 Hours and 45 minutes ahead of GMT standard time.
+Nepal is 5 hours and 45 minutes ahead of GMT standard time.

 In the rest of Nepal however, the net is considerably slower and rates much higher.
 All the major courier expresses have branches in Kathmandu.
 Postal services are available but can be so slow as to give a whole new dimension to the phrase “snail-mail”.

 STD, ISD services are readily available at public call booths as are fax machines.